 Now that you know a web application architecture defines how various web app components interact, the end goal of creating an integral web app depends on how the app logic is distributed among the server and client sides.

-Let's take a look at six types of web application architecture:
+Let's take a look at six web app architecture type:

 1. Single-page application (SPA)